LimelightVision/LimelightDocs/docs/apriltags_in_2d.rst

 * Standard Tab - Make sure "family" is set to "AprilTag Classic 16h5"
 * Input Tab - Set "Black Level" to zero
 * Input Tab - Set "Gain" to 20
+* Input Tab - Set "Resolution"
 * Input Tab - Reduce exposure to reduce motion blur.
 Stop reducing once tracking reliability decreases.
 * Click the "Gear" Icon, and make sure your team number is set and that a static IP is configured.
 * You're done!
 Use "tx" and "ty" from networktables.
 Copy the code sample on the "getting started" page.

+* Make sure your tags are as flat as possible.
 ----------

 .. _Input: